KeerthiVasudevan/keerthivasudevan.github.io/README.md

 ###  **Deep Learning for Climate and Weather Prediction**

 #### **The Traditional Approach**
 Weather and climate forecasting has long depended on mathematical models that simulate interactions across the atmosphere, cryosphere, land, and ocean systems.
-A prominent example is **Numerical Weather Prediction (NWP)**, which uses physics-based equations to predict weather.
+A prominent example is **Numerical Weather Prediction (NWP)**, which uses mathematical models of the atmosphere and oceans to predict weather.

 While NWP is highly accurate, it comes with drawbacks, including:
 - **High computational cost**, requiring vast resources.